 Among the updates was a name change from Google Search Quality Team to (drum roll) Google Knowledge.
 Google wants to find out what YOU want to know about.
 Matt emphasized that Google’s focus is on satisfying its end user, meaning you and me.
 (Nothing new there.)

 Next up, he discussed updates on Google’s Knowledge Graph.
 The Knowledge Graph not only understands the words you type into the search bar, but also it understands what you mean (creepy-cool!).
-Check out all of its cool features here.
+Check out all of Google’s Knowledge Graph cool features.
 And as always, there’s the noble quest for defeating spam!
 Google has spam fighters all over the globe fighting for Internet justice.

 Matt noted that Google’s also launching a limited field trial of Gmail in web search.
 Meaning when you search for a subject that you may have relevant information about in your inbox, it will show up in collapsed form in your search results.
 Cool, huh?